wesbarnett/diffusion-map/README.md

-Personal code for principal components analysis and diffusion map [examples](#examples).
+Personal code for principal component analysis and diffusion map [examples](#examples).
 Specifically made to test the idea on some well-known data sets, but it wouldn't take much to modify the source for use with whatever data set or distance metric you desire.